Natalie Pinkham: Career

 Scheduled to present Heart London's Friday evening show from January 2008, on 7 January 2008 it was officially announced that she would be competing in ITV1's Dancing on Ice, partnered with Russian Andrei Lipanov and being taught to skate by ice legends Torvill and Dean.
 Pinkham was reported to earn £35,000 for taking part but exited in Week 2 on 20 January 2008 after a skate-off with ex-Blue Peter presenter Tim Vincent and his partner Viktoria Borzenkova.

 In 2009, Pinkham co-hosted The Goodwood Festival of Speed with Steve Rider and in 2009 and 2010 co-hosted The Goodwood Revival with Craig Doyle and Ben Fogle, respectively.
 In 2010, Pinkham guest presented Channel 5's Live from Studio Five and continued to be a regular panelist on The Wright Stuff.
 She also hosted the World Series of Poker Europe for ESPN.

 Pinkham wrote regular pieces for the Mail on Sunday in the Health, Travel and Review sections.

 It was confirmed on 13 January 2011 that Pinkham was to join BBC Radio 5 Live's Formula 1 commentary team as a pit lane reporter for the 2011 season - a role she took up beginning with the 2011 Australian Grand Prix.

 In December 2011, it was announced she was working for Sky Sports covering the 2012 F1 season.
 Her main role for the 2012 season was pit reporting throughout the practice sessions, qualifying and the race alongside other commitments like interviews.
 For 2013, she replaced close friend Georgie Thompson as host of The F1 Show and over following years has become a key member of the Sky Sports F1 team.

-In 2021, Pinkham became the first woman to commentate on a Formula One session on British television when she led Sky's commentary of first practice at the 2021 Bahrain Grand Prix, working alongside Karun Chandhok and Jenson Button.

-In February 2023, she presented the Mercedes AMG Petronas F1 Team car launch alongside Naomi Schiff.
+She appeared as herself in the 2025 film F1.

 Personal life

 Pinkham is married to Owain Walbyoff, who is Managing Director at Endemol Games.
 In November 2010 the couple became engaged, and married in Portugal in July 2012.
-On 17 January 2015, Pinkham gave birth to their first child, a son named Wilfred Otto Walbyoff.
-On 20 June 2016, she gave birth to their second child, a daughter named Willow Mirela Walbyoff.
+On 17 January 2015, Pinkham gave birth to their first child, a son.
+On 20 June 2016, she gave birth to their second child, a daughter.
+Australian Formula One driver Daniel Ricciardo is the godfather to Pinkham's son.

-A keen fundraiser and campaigner, Pinkham is on the board of trustees for Access Sport and is an ambassador for her mother's charity KidsAid and the Motor Neurone Disease Association.
-She's also a patron for Hope and Homes for Children.